How Are Restaurants Attracting New Business in 2021?

 2 – Tailor an entertaining atmosphere for the right customers

-That said, the last thing you want to do is invest your time and energy in something that your guests don’t even care about.
+But the key here is to understand how the people in your market like to “people” best!
+The last thing you want to do is invest your time and energy in something that your guests don’t even care about.

 So, know your market, and you’ll never fail!